If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 According to the philosopher, each of the seven planets produces a particular note related to its distance from the Earth.

 This is known as Musica Mundana, or Music of the Spheres.
-Tradition says that the sound produced is so exquisite that our ears are unable to hear it.
+Tradition says that the sound produced is so exquisite that our ears cannot hear it.

 Best Traditional Place in Town: Phyllo Pastry